 11. OroraTech (Germany) — Real-Time Wildfire Detection from Space

-OroraTech has carved out a highly focused and increasingly urgent niche: detecting and monitoring wildfires from space using thermal infrared satellites.
-As climate change drives longer and more destructive wildfire seasons across Southern Europe, North America, and Australia, the demand for rapid, reliable fire detection has grown dramatically.
-OroraTech is one of the few companies purpose-built to address it.
+OroraTech does one thing and does it well: detecting and monitoring wildfires from space using thermal infrared satellites.
+Climate change is driving longer and more destructive wildfire seasons across Southern Europe, North America, and Australia.
+The demand for rapid, reliable fire detection has grown fast.
+OroraTech is one of the few companies built from the ground up to address it.

-The company’s constellation of thermal infrared satellites is designed to provide near-real-time wildfire alerts globally, with a processing pipeline optimized to minimize the time between thermal detection and alert delivery.
-OroraTech’s platform integrates satellite thermal data with weather models, terrain data, and fire behavior algorithms to provide not just detection but risk prediction and monitoring.
+Their constellation of thermal infrared satellites provides near-real-time wildfire alerts globally.
+The processing pipeline is optimized to shrink the gap between thermal detection and alert delivery to as little time as possible.
+The platform also integrates weather models, terrain data, and fire behavior algorithms, so it doesn’t just detect fires; it predicts risk and tracks spread.

 Key strengths: